Host requirements for link aggregation for ESXi and ESX (1001938)

 - For more information on VLAN configuration for NIC teaming, see VLAN Configuration on Virtual Switch, Physical Switch, and Virtual Machines (1003806).

-- To configure NIC teaming on ESXi/ESX and a physical switch, see Sample configuration of EtherChannel / Link aggregation with ESX/ESXi and Cisco/HP switches (1004048).
+- To configure NIC teaming on ESXi/ESX and a physical switch, see Sample configuration of EtherChannel / Link Aggregation Control Protocol (LACP) with ESXi/ESX and Cisco/HP switches (1004048).

 - The only load balancing option for vSwitch or vDistributed Switch that can be used with EtherChannel is IP HASH.

 - Do not use beacon probing with IP HASH load balancing.